Rich-Supe/GameBnB/README.md

 ### AWS S3
 * I use S3 buckets primarily for storing all of the images that users add to their listings and their profiles.
 * Code example showing workflow from the API route that manages multiple uploads at one time, to the thunk/reducer that manages the state of the application throughout this feature.
-Basic error handling included.
+Basic error handling included, front-end components and form are in the source/components directories within the app.

 ##### API Route for AWS S3 bucket multiple image storage (in Python, using SQLAlchemy):
 ```python